-The American Diabetes Association urges Congress to make diabetes a priority in the 117th Congress.
+The American Diabetes Association urges Congress to make diabetes a priority.

-- Provide $2.29 billion for the National Institutes of Health’s (NIH) National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the primary federal agency that conducts research to find a cure and advance treatments for diabetes.
+- Increase funding for the NIH’s National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), the primary federal agency that conducts research to find a cure and advance treatments for diabetes.
 This investment in NIDDK is needed to advance the nation’s efforts to develop new and superior treatments, enhance disease detection and management, improve the prevention of diabetes and its complications, and ultimately discover a cure.

-- Provide $185 million for the Centers for Disease Control and Prevention’s (CDC) Division of Diabetes Translation (DDT) whose mission is to eliminate the preventable burden of diabetes through research, education, and by translating science into clinical practice.
-This investment in the DDT will allow CDC to build upon its innovative diabetes translational research, strengthen surveillance efforts, and expand national, state, and community programs.
-These programs provide essential information and education about diabetes risk, complications, treatment, and management to the public, health care providers, and patients.
+- Increase funding for the CDC’s Division of Diabetes Translation (DDT), whose mission is to eliminate the preventable burden of diabetes through research and education, and by translating science into clinical practice.
+This investment in the DDT will allow the CDC to build upon its innovative diabetes translational research, strengthen surveillance efforts, and expand national, state, and community programs.

 - Support a $50 million increase in SDP/SDPI funding to bolster the program during this very difficult time for Americans with diabetes.
 SDP provides critical funding for research toward a cure for type 1 diabetes and funding for type 2 diabetes prevention and management activities in Native American communities.